 Does CBD oil expire?
 In short, the answer is yes.
 If the question is “will my CBD oil go bad” the answer is a bit more complicated.
 CBD oil or a similar product made via CO2 or Ethanol extraction has a shelf life of 12 months to 18 months on how you use and store CBD products.
 Despite the one to two years before the oil goes bad, these products will eventually degrade and expire.

-However, you can extend the shelf life and expiration date by taking preventive measures and purchasing a high-quality or brand name CBD product.
+However, you can extend the shelf life and expiration date by taking preventive measures and purchasing high-quality or brand-name CBD products.

 While it’s sad that CBD oil expires, you still have a lot of control over how long it lasts.
 Since manufacturing, extraction, and testing practices vary, shelf life could change by brand.

 Like many problems, CBD oil’s expiration depends on a few things:

 Ingredients make a massive impact on shelf-life.
 For instance, inadequate testing could lead to infestation from mold, heavy metals, and microbes.
 These contaminants can damage or degrade the oil.

 Ingredients like flavorings also expire, which could affect how long your oil lasts.

 Many people make mistakes when it comes to storage.
 Vendors can carelessly expose CBD to the elements or not store it in proper conditions.

 Some consumers don’t store their CBD oil properly, increasing the decay rate while reducing the product’s potency.
 We’ll cover storage in more detail shortly.